 Many managers default to basic icebreakers.
 “Name, job title, fun fact.”
 This is a good start but it’s not exciting.
 Instead of random interesting facts, try one of these 12 interactive questions instead.
 If you aren’t a fan of icebreakers, we’ve curated a list of 6 ways new managers can connect with their new teams.

 The simplest style is the basic introduction.
 You share your name, past work experience, and future expectations for the team.
 This form of introduction is common but often one-sided.
 Don’t fall into the trap of being the sole speaker for 40 minutes straight.
 Your employees will feel disengaged and both sides won’t learn much about the other.

 Instead, open the floor to questions with a Q&A style presentation where your team can ask any questions and rank the ones they want to hear the most.
 With this format, your team learns the most pertinent information about you and you gain a better understanding of their values and concerns.

 To further the discussion, ask a couple of questions back to your team.
 The easiest way to collect these responses is with a word cloud.
 Ask your team about their working styles, leadership preferences, and more.
 We’ve created a few Poll Everywhere activities that you can copy to your account.
 If you don’t have an account, consider signing up today.

 Topics for a “Hello my name is…” meeting:

 - What do you enjoy about working here?

-- What sorts of challenges are you dealing with right now?
+- What sorts of challenges are you dealing with at the moment?